TACC/tup-ui/apps/tup-cms/README.md

 ```

 > **Important**
-> If you must run `python manage.py collectstatic` locally, do so via `python manage.py collectstatic --ignore assets/*/font*.css` to avoid error.
+> If you must run `python manage.py collectstatic`, do so via `python manage.py collectstatic --ignore assets/*/font*.css` to avoid error.

 ## Based on Core CMS Custom